mindsdb/mindsdb-docs-old/mindsdb-docs/docs/model/clickhouse.md

 ### Train new model example

 The following example shows you how to train a new model from the ClickHouse client.
-The table used for training the model is the [Air Pollution in Seoul](https://www.kaggle.com/bappekim/air-pollution-in-seoul)timeseries dataset.
+The table used for training the model is the [Air Pollution in Seoul](https://www.kaggle.com/bappekim/air-pollution-in-seoul) timeseries dataset.

 ```sql
 INSERT INTO mindsdb.predictors(name, predict, select_data_query,training_options)